gsiros/simplegram/README.md

 Authors; [Georgios E. Syros](https://github.com/gsiros "Georgios E. Syros"), [Anastasios Toumazatos](https://github.com/toumazatos "Anastasios Toumazatos"), [Nikos Christodoulou](https://github.com/nikos-christodoulou "Nikos Christodoulou"), [Evgenios Gkritsis](https://github.com/eGkritsis "Evgenios Gkritsis")

-## Introdction
+## Introduction

 The objective was to develop a communication system that supports multimedia content in Java.
 Text, photo or video content is published by one or more users and is delivered to a set of one or more subscribers.
 Due to the large amount of users that we want to serve, we implemented a clever system that is capable of content delivery to the correct receivers.

 In order to distribute the content, we need to know:
-- **who is intersted** (_subscribers_)
+- **who is interested** (_subscribers_)
 - **how how can they express interest** (_topic subscription_) and
 - **how can they receive it**.

 ## Event Delivery System

-This repoisotory accomodates the implementation of the multimedia streaming framework (_Event Delivery System_) which is responsible to support the forwarding and receiving (_streaming_) of multimedia conent.
+This repoisotory accommodates the implementation of the multimedia streaming framework (_Event Delivery System_) which is responsible to support the forwarding and receiving (_streaming_) of multimedia conent.

-The Event Delivery System is a programming framework that allows sending and receiving data that fulfil specific criteria.
+The Event Delivery System is a programming framework that allows sending and receiving data that fulfill specific criteria.
 The advantage of the Event Delivery System is the immediate forwarding of data in real time via two fundamental functions; `push` and `pull`.
 These two functions are independent of each other.

 During each `push` call, the intermediate system node (_broker_) should;
 - **be able to handle data incoming from different _publishers_ concurrently** (in our case users) and